What to Pack for Chile

 September, October, November

-Add: Versatile layers, Light rain jacket, Comfortable shoes for muddy trails
+Add: Versatile layers, rain jacket, comfortable walking shoes

 Luggage Recommendation